Notice 18 Sep 2025 countervailing duties, tariff, business regulation, international trade, ceramic tile, supply chain, antidumping

 Learn More

-The U.S. Department of Commerce (Commerce) determines that Adisseo Espa[ntilde]a S.A.
-(Adisseo Espa[ntilde]a), the sole producer and exporter subject to this administrative review, made sales of methionine from Spain at less than normal value during the period of review (POR) September 1, 2022, through August 31, 2023.
+The U.S. Department of Commerce (Commerce) determines that Suncity Metals and Tubes Private Limited (Suncity Metals), the sole producer/exporter subject to this administrative review, made sales of welded stainless pressure pipe (WSPP) from India at less than normal value during the period of review (POR) November 1, 2022, through October 31, 2023.

 Learn More